fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 npm run dev
 ```

-The course is currently (11 August 2023) being updated to use Vite.
-Some parts may still use the application base created with create-react-app.

 ### Component

 The file <i>App.jsx</i> now defines a [React component](https://react.dev/learn/your-first-component) with the name <i>App</i>.
 The command on the final line of file <i>main.jsx</i>